RafaelReia/operations-software-druid_exporter/README.md

 ## Druid versions supported

-This exporter is tested and used by the Wikimedia foundation with Druid version 0.9.2, so it might not work as expected for newer versions.
+This exporter is forked from the Wikimedia foundation, now tested with druid 0.11.0 so it might not work as expected for newer versions.

 ## How does it work?